 Similarly, the margin is levied on the seller as well to ensure he gives the 100 shares sold to the brokers who in turn give it to the stock exchange.
 This way, margin payments ensure that both parties involved in the trade are serious about the transactions.

 Let’s take the same case in the worst scenario.
 Suppose the margin was 10% to buy those 100 shares.
 Therefore, as an investor, you have to pay Rs 20000/- to the broker before buying.
-Let’s say you bought the shares in early trading hours around 10 am on Feb 1st and by the day end the price of the share falls by Rs.250.
+Let’s say you bought the shares in early trading hours around 10 am on Feb 1st and by the day’s end the price of the share falls by Rs.250.
 Now the total value of shares has come down to Rs.175000.
-And the buyer suffered the notional loss of Rs.25000 which is Rs.5000/- more than the margin amount.
+And the buyer suffered a notional loss of Rs.25000 which is Rs.5000/- more than the margin amount.
 As an investor, you may decline to pay now Rs.200000 for the shares whose value has been reduced to Rs 175000.

 Similarly, if the price has gone up by Rs.250 then sellers may not sell those shares at Rs.200000/-.
 Therefore, to ensure that both parties fulfill their obligations irrespective of the price movements.
-Sebi states collect notional losses upfront.
+Sebi states that collect notional losses upfront.

-Under this new rule, as a day trader, you’re required to maintain the 100% margin throughout the session, or else the broker will face a penalty.
+Under this new rule, as a day trader, you’re required to maintain a 100% margin throughout the session, or else the broker will face a penalty.
 This new rule will protect the interest of retail investors from the troubles of leverage.
 Thereby it reduces the leverages provided to avoid swings during the volatility of the market.

 Earlier the rule proposed was postponed from Dec 1st to Feb 28th, 2022 for the derivative market.
 As per the new rule, the investor will need to hold 50 percent of the value of the margin in their trading account.

 So if you were a day trader in the derivative segment ready to keep extra cash in your account to take a position in futures and options.